US child dies from fentanyl kept under nursery nap mat

 "The defendants poisoned four babies and killed one of them because they were running a drug operation from a daycare centre," Manhattan US Attorney Damien Williams said at a news conference on Tuesday.

 Fentanyl, a synthetic painkiller 50 times more powerful than heroin, has been blamed for an increase in drug deaths.
+Police say the drugs recovered from the nursery could have killed 500,000 people.

-Surveillance footage and call records show that Ms Mendez called her husband after finding the children ill - moments before she contacted 911.
+Surveillance footage and phone records show that Ms Mendez called her husband after finding the children ill - moments before she contacted 911.
 Her husband then arrived and removed several full shopping bags from the nursery, officials said.

 Authorities are still searching for her husband, who has been identified in court documents as a co-conspirator.